-Use this feature to indicate whether users must dial a 0 or 1 before the area code to make a long-distance call, or just the area code and number (this feature is not available for the Hong Kong Release 3.0 version).
+Use this feature to indicate whether users must dial a 0 or 1 before the area code to make a longdistance call, or just the area code and number.
 Set Toll Call Prefix to reflect the dialing patterns of your local telephone company.